Bailey Szustak, PhD Candidate in Philosophy, Artist

 I'm Bailey Szustak (she/they), a Ph.D candidate in Philosophy, with concentrations in Gender and Women's Studies and the Foundations of College Instruction, at the University of Illinois Chicago.
 I'm also an artist (primarily in welding, painting, and quilting), nerd, and cat mom to my beloved Kira.

-I'm currently crafting my dissertation on Belonging in Philosophy, focused on how we can and must change how mainstream Western philosophy understands and practices research, teaching, and representation to allow everyone--and I do mean everyone--to be included in this essential human practice.
+I'm currently crafting my dissertation, "We Want to Be Parts of Constellations: Philosophy, Pedagogy, and Neurodiversity," which in centrally aimed at creating more neuroinclusive undergraduate philosophy pedagogy, starting from lived experience and drawing on interdisciplinary frameworks, neurodivergent theorizing, and inclusive pedagogies.
+This topic is a window for a broader dialogue on how we can and must change how mainstream Anglo-American academic philosophy understands and practices research, teaching, and representation to allow everyone--and I do mean everyone--to be included in this essential human practice.

 My dissertation represents a nexus of the many identities, interests, and commitments that define my work as a scholar and educator.
 I am a philosopher, teacher, artist, and advocate, all of which are interconnected and mutually influencing.
 My goal beyond receiving my doctorate is to continue working towards a community-based, support-centered educational system that allows as many students as possible to learn as much as possible, no matter their background.